HOHMANN ORBITS

 arbitrarily pick a launch date.
 We must wait until the planets are

 properly aligned.
-In the example here, the launch must take place 96
+In the example here the launch must take place 96

-at other offsets from opposition but they travelled along nonHohmann
+other offsets from opposition but they travelled along nonHohmann

 reason for choosing a nonHohmann path are many but once picked you